 Where there is pig, there will be lard. 🐷 Lard is animal fat derived from the fat of the pig.
 In China, people have been using and consuming lard for centuries and likewise in some parts of Asia and the world.
-From cooking delicious dishes and making flaky pastries to making soap and more, lard is a prized and useful ingredient.
+From cooking delicious dishes, deep frying and making flaky pastries to making soap and more, lard is an amazing fat.

 Homemade rendered lard (pork oil 猪油) and crispy pork lard (chu yau char 猪油渣).